 The layout of your kitchen largely dictates the type of range hood you can use.
 To choose the right size range hood, make sure that any model you consider is at least as wide as the cooking surface it goes above!

-- Using the hood to vent your fumes, smoke and steam to the outside is the best overall plan for preserving the look and smell of your kitchen.
+Using the hood to vent your fumes, smoke and steam to the outside is the best overall plan for preserving the look and smell of your kitchen.
 Vent outdoors, if possible, using the largest-size solid, smooth-walled metal ducting that fits.
 Keep duct runs short and minimize bends to maximize airflow.
-A wall or roof cap outside the house prevents back drafts.
+A wall or roof cap outside the house prevents backdrafts.

-- For once, don't downsize; this is one time when bigger often is better.
+For once, don't downsize; this is one time when bigger often is better.
 Any hood you consider should be at least as wide as the cooking surface it will be installed above.

-- Install it properly!
+Install it properly!
 Make sure your range hood is installed according to the manufacturer's directions.
 Typically installation should be 18 to 30 inches above the burners or elements.
 This allows for room to work while helping to prevent steam from escaping to the sides.

-- If you are an avid home chef, or you love to make things with oil, make sure you consider how easy the hood and its filters are to clean.
+If you are an avid home chef, or you love to make things with oil, make sure you consider how easy the hood and its filters are to clean.
 Wash or replace the filters every one to three months, or more often if you cook frequently.

-Special Vent Hood Features
+Special Vent Hood Features to Look For

 Not all hoods are created equal.
 From moderate to high-powered, look into what you need for the size of your space and the types of food you make and what you are willing to pay for.

-A number of Fan Speeds: Most range hoods offer from three to six fan speeds.
+Most range hoods offer from three to six fan speeds.
 We recommend a minimum of two speeds: a high-speed setting to use when cooking and a very low and very quiet setting to use after cooking to continue to ventilate the space while eating.